 The Dow Jones industrial average fell 177, or 1.1 percent, to 16,027.
 It was down as much as 401 earlier.

 The Standard & Poor's 500 lost 26 points, or 1.4 percent, to 1,853.
 The Nasdaq sank 79 points, or 1.8 percent, to 4,283.

-Bond prices fell.
-The yield on the 10-year Treasury note rose to 2.05 percent.
+Gold jumped 4 percent, and bond prices rose.
+The yield on the 10-year Treasury fell to 1.75 percent.